baltzell/alert-soft/README.md

 * ADC/TDC banks also output from GEMC
   * With sector/layer/component/order
   * Contents/schema not final, pending real data(?)
-* How sophisticated is the GeV/ns -> ADC/TDC model?
-  * How good does it need to be before investing more in reconstruction?
 * AHDC
   * Time-to-distance/DOCA(?) in GEMC in progress, based on Garfield
   * Conversion from GeV to ADC?